ramyardaneshgar/NetworkingProtocols/README.md

 - Defensive measures:
   - Treat NAT as a **translation mechanism**, not a security control.
   - Use **stateful firewalls** to monitor NAT sessions.
-  - Disable or tightly control NAT traversal features (e.g., STUN, TURN, UPnP).
+  - Disable or tightly control NAT traversal features (STUN, TURN, UPnP).